CasperLabs/stests/README.md

 Why stests ?
 --------------------------------------

-Launching a blockchain network within a hostile permission-less setting is non-trivial & risk laden.
-The elevated risk profile demands sophistication in respect of system testing.
-One pillar of such testing is a test platform, i.e. stests, whose underlying strategic objective is to progressively constrain network behaviour to that of a successful production setting, i.e. main net.
+Launching a blockchain network within a hostile permission-less setting is non-trivial.
+The elevated risk burden demands a multi-faceted and sophisticated approach in respect of system testing.
+One pillar of such system testing is stests, a library desiged to support progressively constraining network behaviour to that of a successful production setting, i.e. main net.

 Who uses stests ?